Operation Midway Blitz

-Operation Midway Blitz is an operation by the United States Immigration and Customs Enforcement (ICE) conducted in and around Chicago, Illinois, starting on September 9, 2025.
-The United States Department of Homeland Security (DHS) stated that the operation will arrest illegal immigrants with criminal records.
-The DHS stated the operation is to crack down on sanctuary policies.
+Operation Midway Blitz is an operation by the United States Immigration and Customs Enforcement (ICE) conducted in and around Chicago, Illinois, starting on September 8, 2025.
+The United States Department of Homeland Security (DHS) stated that the operation will arrest illegal immigrants with criminal records and is intended to crack down on sanctuary policies.
 Hundreds of DHS agents used a nearby naval base as a staging area.

-The legality of the operation was questioned by some legal experts, and Illinois Governor JB Pritzker is planning legal action.
+Some legal experts questioned the legality of the operation, and Illinois Governor JB Pritzker is planning legal action.
 Pritzker's office has stated that the Trump administration did not communicate with his office about the operation.
 The operation has caused anxiety among certain Chicago residents such as Latinos.
 Religious organizations in Chicago have coordinated to schedule gatherings and make resources available for immigrants.
 A hotline set up to report ICE sightings was very busy on the first day of the operation, confirming that enforcement actions increased.

+On December 31, 2025, the National Guard ceased to be a part of the Chicago deployments.

 Background

 During his 2024 presidential campaign, Trump stated he would use the military to end protests without consent from state governors, actions which his aides had previously talked him out of during his first term.
-Also during Trump's second campaign and current tenure his administration has pursued a deportation policy characterized as maximalist", and a mass deportation campaign, affecting hundreds of thousands of immigrants through detentions, confinements, and expulsions.
+Also during Trump's second campaign and current tenure, his administration has pursued a deportation policy characterized as "maximalist", and a mass-deportation campaign affecting hundreds of thousands of immigrants through detentions, confinements, and expulsions.
 The Trump administration has also launched successive purges of top military and intelligence leadership whose views were seen as being at odds with Trump.
-During a September 30 meeting with over 800 generals and admirals, Trump stated that the deployments should be used as "training grounds for our military" and described America as waging "a war from within"; saying that "America is under invasion from within" and that it was "No different than a foreign enemy, but more difficult in many ways because they don’t wear uniforms".
+During a September 30 meeting with over 800 generals and admirals, Trump stated that the deployments should be used as "training grounds for our military" and described America as waging "a war from within", adding that "America is under invasion from within" and that it was "[n]o different than a foreign enemy, but more difficult in many ways because they don't wear uniforms".

-In 2025, the Trump administration had deployed forces of the federal government such as the National Guard to select US cities.
-Deployments began in Los Angeles in June 2025, followed with deployment to Washington D.C in August 2025. and planned deployments to Memphis, Chicago and Portland amongst others.
-On September 8, 2025, DHS announced that ICE would lead Operation Midway Blitz, a multi-agency surge aimed at “criminal illegal aliens” in Illinois.
-According to U.S. representative Lauren Underwood, the operation began on September 6, 2025.
-According to DHS, the mission honors Katie Abraham, a Chicago woman killed earlier in the year by an undocumented drunk driver in Urbana.
+In 2025, the Trump administration deployed forces of the federal government such as the National Guard to select U.S. cities.
+Deployments began in Los Angeles in June 2025, followed by deployment to Washington, D.C., in August 2025, and planned deployments to Memphis, Chicago and Portland, among others.
+On September 8, 2025, DHS announced that ICE would lead Operation Midway Blitz, a multi-agency surge aimed at "criminal illegal aliens" in Illinois.
+According to U.S. Representative Lauren Underwood, the operation began on September 6, 2025.
+According to DHS, the mission honors Katie Abraham, a Chicago-area woman killed earlier in the year by an undocumented drunk driver in Urbana.